irworkshop/accountability_datacleaning/R_campfin/nh/lobby/docs/nh_lobby_reg_diary.md

-New Hampshire Lobbying Reginh\_lob\_regration Diary
+New Hampshire Lobbying Registration Diary
 ================
 Yanqi Xu
-2020-02-08 23:38:26
+2020-02-10 18:37:09

 <!-- Place comments regarding knitting here -->

 ## Project

-The Accountability Project is an effort to cut across data silos and give journalinh\_lob\_regs, policy professionals, activinh\_lob\_regs, and the public at large a simple way to search across huge volumes of public data about people and organizations.
+The Accountability Project is an effort to cut across data silos and give journalists, policy professionals, activists, and the public at large a simple way to search across huge volumes of public data about people and organizations.

-Our goal is to nh\_lob\_regandardizing public data on a few key fields by thinking of each dataset row as a transaction.
-For each transaction there should be (at leanh\_lob\_reg) 3 variables:
+Our goal is to standardizing public data on a few key fields by thinking of each dataset row as a transaction.
+For each transaction there should be (at least) 3 variables:

 1. All **parties** to a transaction.
 2. The **date** of the transaction.